-More than 93% of graduates in the Class of 2020 were employed within 10 months of graduation.
+Nearly 95% of graduates in the Class of 2021 landed full-time, long-term law jobs.
 This is the eighth consecutive year KU Law has reported employment and full-time grad school of 90% or more.

 KU Law's moot court program ranks 13th in the country, according to the University of Houston Law Center.
 The program has finished in the top 30 nationally for the past six years.

 KU Law News